jaehyeon-kim/kafka-pocs/ccdak/course-materials/notes.md

 - add a new consumer to consumer group
 - increase partitions to a topic

-A topic has three replicas and you set min.insync.replicas to 2.
+A topic has three replicas and you set `min.insync.replicas` to 2.
 If two out of three replicas are not available, what happens when a consume request is sent to broker?

 - data will be returned from the remaining in-sync replica
 - note record cannot be produced in this situation

 You are building a consumer application that processes events from a Kafka topic.
 What is the most important metric to monitor to ensure real-time processing?

-- records-lag-max
+- `records-lag-max`

 How can you gracefully make a Kafka consumer to stop immediately polling data from Kafka and gracefully shut down a consumer application?

 - call `consumer.wakeUp()` and catch a `WakeUpException`
 - See https://stackoverflow.com/a/37748336/3019499

-A consumer starts and has auto.offset.reset=none, and the topic partition currently has data for offsets going from 45 to 2311.
+A consumer starts and has `auto.offset.reset=none`, and the topic partition currently has data for offsets going from 45 to 2311.
 The consumer group has committed the offset 10 for the topic before.
 Where will the consumer read from?

-- auto.offset.reset=none means that the consumer will crash if the offsets it's recovering from have been deleted from Kafka, which is the case here, as 10 < 45
+- `auto.offset.reset=none` means that the consumer will crash if the offsets it's recovering from have been deleted from Kafka, which is the case here, as 10 < 45

-A consumer is configured with enable.auto.commit=false.
+A consumer is configured with `enable.auto.commit=false`.
 What happens when close() is called on the consumer object?

 - a rebalance in the consumer group will happen immediately
 - Calling close() on consumer immediately triggers a partition rebalance as the consumer will not be available anymore.